 Aircore drilling programs in 2020 encountered multiple intersections of gold mineralisation across two mineralised structures along strike from KIN Mining’s East Lynne gold trend and other targets which lie on regional structures that extend into KIN’s Cardinia project.
 Golden Mile’s drilling also encountered similar geology to mineralised assemblages reported by KIN including felsic and intermediate to mafic volcanic units and metasedimentary sequences.

-Further AC drilling is planned in 2021 to extend lines where mineralisation is open (e.g. BTAC082) as well as remaining untested targets including several high priority multi element anomalies with geochemical associations analogous to Cardinia.
+The Company completed an AC drilling program in 2021 to extend lines where mineralisation is open (e.g. BTAC082) as well as testing additional targets including several high priority multi element anomalies with geochemical associations analogous to Cardinia

 Ironstone Well Gold Project